jacordobaruiz/hello/_posts/2020-06-16-cuarentena.md

 Para parafrasear al gran Childish Gambino: los humanos no entenemos, los humanos preferimos vender una mentira.

->Humans don't understand, humans will sell a lie

-Humans gotta survive, we know we gon' die

-Nothing can live forever, you know we gon' try
+>Humans don't understand, humans will sell a lie.
+Humans gotta survive, we know we gon' die.
+Nothing can live forever, you know we gon' try.
 Life, is it really worth it?
 The algorythm is perfect.